isabella232/workfront-course-map.en/help/learning-programs/core-team-training-for-administrators.md

 ---
-title: Basic report creation for the new Workfront experience
+title: Workfront for administrators
 description: mapping workfront one courses to experience league courses
 ---
-# Basic report creation for the new Workfront experience
+# Workfront for administrators (WIP)

-Reports provide insight, motivate action, and justify work efforts.
-Learn to create amazing and insightful custom reports and dashboards to unlock the data you’re tracking in Workfront.
+Develop a strong foundation of how to manage projects in Workfront Classic.

 >[!TIP]
 >